wacksientrist/ChatDot/README.md

 # Features

-the program can be interacted with via speech or text.
+the program can be interacted with text only.